 After 19 years of bringing actual fabric samples to every consultation, suddenly I'm supposed to swipe on a screen and expect clients to trust my vision?

-So if you're skeptical about going digital with your fabric presentations, I get it.
-But stick with me, because I'm going to show you exactly how I do this now, and why it actually makes my job easier.
+So if you're skeptical about going digital with your curtain visualization workflow, I get it.
+But stick with me, because I'm going to show you exactly how I do this now — and why it actually makes my job easier.

 Why iPad?
 Why Not Just Photoshop?